AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ]);
 ```

-{sample}Maps\_Seat\_04{sample}
+{sample}Maps\_Seat\_03{sample}

-Colors can be also defined through the SVG code.
+Colors can be also defined through the SVG code and through several other ways.
 Look through the [Advanced Coloring](Advanced_Coloring) article for this information.

 ## Unbound Regions

-The {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method sets the color to the regions that have no value defined in the map data.
+Use the {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method to set the view of the regions that have no value defined in the map data.
 Let's remove one of the points from the map data set:

 ```
 // data set